 Using the wrong arc length, travel angle, and travel speed can cause spattering problems.

 For example, if the arc length is too long, it is expected to produce a ball on the end of the electrode if you are tig welding.
-When the ball is detached and dropped into the puddle, it will lead to a spatter.
+When the ball is detached and dropped into the puddle, it will lead to a weld spatter.

 Likewise, when you move the arc too fast, it would rapidly pour an excessive amount of filler metal into the weld area which in turn can cause spattering issues.